cortexlabs/cortex/docs/deployments/syncapi/predictors.md

 When multiple models are defined using the Predictor's `models` field, the `tensorflow_client.predict()` method expects a second argument `model_name` which must hold the name of the model that you want to use for inference (for example: `self.client.predict(payload, "iris-classifier")`).
 See the [multi model guide](../guides/multi-model.md#tensorflow-predictor) for more information.

-For proper separation of concerns, it is recommended to use the constructor's `config` paramater for information such as configurable model parameters or download links for initialization files.
+For proper separation of concerns, it is recommended to use the constructor's `config` parameter for information such as configurable model parameters or download links for initialization files.
 You define `config` in your [API configuration](api-configuration.md), and it is passed through to your Predictor's constructor.

 Your API can accept requests with different types of payloads such as `JSON`-parseable, `bytes` or `starlette.datastructures.FormData` data.
 Navigate to the [API requests](#api-requests) section to learn about how headers can be used to change the type of `payload` that is passed into your `predict` method.